JUUstice Washington

 November 21, 2021 by webmaster 1 Comment

 The Environmental Priorities Coalition, which includes environmental groups such as the Washington Environmental Council and the Sierra Club, and faith groups such as Faith Action Network, met recently to set priorities.
-The following is a list of top priorities as described by the Sierra … [Read more...]
+A tentative list of 2023 priorities include salmon recovery, housing … [Read more...]

 Filed Under: News, Climate Justice, News, Environmental Justice, News, Legislative Advocacy